webmeier/learnjs/outlines/outline6.md

     9. Hands on: building a scrollspy
     10. Hands on: building a drag & drop component
     11. Hands on: improving the calendar widget
+Date and time
+    1. Calculating dates
+    2. 🛠 building a date picker
 13. Keyboard events
     1. Keyboard power user.
     1. Handling keyboard events